radius-project/docs/docs/content/reference/resource-schema/connector-schema/extender/_index.md

 ---
 type: docs
-title: "Extender resource"
+title: "Radius extender resource"
-linkTitle: "Extender"
+linkTitle: "Radius Extender"
 description: "Learn how to use Extender resource in Radius"
-weight: 999
 slug: "extender"
 ---